 Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour (1 Peter 5:8)

 Make no mistake.
-We are on the frontline of a spiritual battlefield, which is why it is so vitally important for us to be deliberate in setting prudent, biblical boundaries to help avoid the moral failures that have detroyed so many other ministries.
+We are on the frontline of a spiritual battlefield, which is why it is so vitally important for us to be deliberate in setting prudent, biblical boundaries to help avoid the moral and leadership failures that have detroyed so many other ministries.

 That’s what this Code of Conduct is all about: explicitly setting out what we do and what we don’t do so that as a team, we have accountability and transparency before one another and before God.